-Special note for educators, librarians and student groups: These kits are licensed for community screenings.
+Special note for educators, librarians and student groups: These DVDs are licensed for community screenings.
 Classroom and library use requires the educational- licensed DVD.
-Student groups, however, can normally use screening kits for extra-curricular screenings but need the educational version for academically sponsored events (click here for details).
+Student groups, however, can normally use Hom/e-Community Use DVDs for extra-curricular screenings but need the educational version for academically sponsored events (click here for details).

 4. Get the word out and publicize the event!